Signed in as:

 The serial number runs for the various models alternated with each other up to SN 1000000.
 Factory records past this point have not been found, so it's not clear which model was being used or if it was more than one.
 For ease of research the Model 18 is listed on the chart for these runs, since it was the latest of the models.

-The 11-jewel nickel Grade 122 had four press-fit jewels on the upper train plate, and since the marked 16-jewel variant of the Grade 119 had screw-set jewel settings, it was assumed that the 15-jewel variant also had jewels that were mounted with screws.
+It's been long assumed that the only visual difference other than pattern between the upper three grades was that the 11-jewel Grade 122 had press-fit jewels on the upper train plate, whereas the 15 and 16-jewel Grade 119 had screw-set jewel settings.
 A recently logged example with screw-set jewel settings clearly has bushings on the pillar plate for a count of only eleven, bringing into question whether any of them did indeed have a count of fifteen or those with a center jewel had sixteen.

 The British manufacturer Lever Brothers ordered hundreds of private-label Model 14s from Seth Thomas.
 They were all 7-jewel gilt Grade 46s with matching dials in gold demi-hunter cases, which have a small crystal in the front cover to tell the time without having to open it.